Beyond-the-bus-factor/resilience-resources/resources/bus-factor-audit.md

 - Is our release process documented enough for someone new to follow?
 - Do we have backup access to all the services we depend on?
 - What would happen if our CI/CD suddenly stopped working?
+- Are we using tokens tied to an individual in our workflows, rather than a bot account?
+- Are there repositories or resources where only a single person has access?

 ## Governance and decision-making